mtwasetku-ui/physioto/src/content/blog/sciatica-lumbar-radiculopathy-home-physiotherapy.md

 **1 Detailed clinical history (15–20 minutes)**

-Michael will ask about the onset of your leg pain, its exact distribution, what makes it better and worse, any imaging results, and any neurological symptoms including numbness, tingling, or weakness.
+Micheal will ask about the onset of your leg pain, its exact distribution, what makes it better and worse, any imaging results, and any neurological symptoms including numbness, tingling, or weakness.
 A careful history is often the most diagnostically informative part of the assessment.

 **2 Physical assessment including directional preference testing (20 minutes)**

-Michael will assess your lumbar range of motion, neurological status (reflexes, sensation, strength), and — critically — your response to repeated movements in different directions to identify your directional preference.
+Micheal will assess your lumbar range of motion, neurological status (reflexes, sensation, strength), and — critically — your response to repeated movements in different directions to identify your directional preference.
 This assessment directly guides the exercise approach used in treatment.

 **3 Explanation of findings (10 minutes)**

-Michael will explain what is causing your leg symptoms, why they behave the way they do, and what the evidence says about your specific presentation and prognosis.
+Micheal will explain what is causing your leg symptoms, why they behave the way they do, and what the evidence says about your specific presentation and prognosis.
 For most people, this explanation is genuinely reassuring.

 **4 Treatment and exercise prescription (15–20 minutes)**